The Green function for p-Laplace operators: Introduction

-The first aim of the present paper is to include the case $\lambda <\lambda_1$ and establish the H\"older continuity of $H_\lambda=G_\lambda-\Gamma$ at $x_0$.
-Notice that such H\"older property is new already when $\lambda=0$ and is relevant since Green's functions naturally arise in the description of concentration phenomena for quasi-linear PDE's, even if representation formulas are no-longer available in a quasi-linear context.
-Since the seminal works \cite{LaUr,serrin, serrin65} in the sixties, the regularity theory for quasi-linear elliptic problems has been first refined in \cite{Eva,lewis,Ura} in the $p-$harmonic setting and then in \cite{dib,lieberman,tolksdorf} for general $p-$Laplace type equations.
+The aim of the present paper is to establish the H\"older continuity of $H_\lambda=G_\lambda-\Gamma$ at $x_0$ when $\lambda=0$ and to include the case $\lambda <\lambda_1$.
+Notice that such H\"older property is new already when $\lambda=0$ and is relevant since Green's functions naturally arise in the description of concentration phenomena for quasi-linear PDE's, see for example \cite{AnEs2}, even if representation formulas are no-longer available in a quasi-linear context.
+Since the seminal works \cite{LaUr,serrin, serrin65} in the sixties, the regularity theory for quasi-linear elliptic problems has been first refined in \cite{Eva,lewis} in the $p-$harmonic setting, see also \cite{Ura}, and then in \cite{dib,lieberman,tolksdorf} for general $p-$Laplace type equations.
+To treat the case of a Radon measure as right hand side, a general existence and uniqueness theory has been developed, both in the scalar and vectorial case, through different approaches: renormalized solutions, see for instance \cite{DMOP,Mur}; entropy solutions or SOLA (solutions obtained as limit of approximations) in \cite{AgPe,BBGGPV,boccardogallouet1,boccardogallouet2}; in weak Lebesgue spaces \cite{DHM1,DHM2,DHM3}; in grand Sobolev spaces \cite{GIS}.
 A powerful and general approach has also been developed through a potential theory in nonlinear form, see for example \cite{HKM,KuMi} for an overview on old and recent achievements.
-Since the problem we are interested in seems not to fit into these general theories, a different approach, based on a new but rather simple idea, is necessary.
+Also in the simplest case $\lambda=0$ the problem we are interested in does not fit into these general theories and a different approach, based on a new but rather simple idea, is necessary.
 The main point is to consider $H_\lambda$ as a solution of